MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 <a name="background"></a>
 ##### Background collection:

-Before collecting spectra, it is necessary to collect a background reading.
-The OMNIC software will automatically subtract the background from your sample spectrum, so it makes sense to collect a background that is relevant to your particular sample.
-If you are characterizing a solid or powder, the normal background will be air.
-If you are measuring an aqueous sample, and want to have water subtracted, you would collect a background of deionized water.
-If a sample is attached to a substrate such as a glass slide, you would collect the background on a clean section of the substrate.
+Before collecting spectra, it is necessary to collect a background reading, which the OMNIC software will automatically subtract from your sample spectrum.

 __Negative features in an ATR spectrum indicate the crystal was not clean during background collection__